maxwelliverson/agate/README.md

 ## Goals
  - Lightweight
  - Optimized for in-process use
- - Support interprocess use transparently
+ - Support interprocess use transparently, though at minimal overhead for those who do not need interprocess capabilities
  - Minimal dependencies
  - Small

 ## Design Choices
- - Handle based API
+ - Object based API
- - Dedicated "async" type that can be attached to any asynchronous operaiton
+ - Dedicated "async" type that abstracts any given asynchronous operation
  - Each object has a **scope**, which is one of the following:
-    - **Private**: Not thread tagged_atomic, process local.
-    - **Local**:   Thread tagged_atomic, process local.
+    - **Private**: Thread local, process local.
+Requires no inter-thread synchronization.
+    - **Local**:   Process local, may require synchronization with atomics.
-    - **Shared**:  Thread tagged_atomic, shared between processes.
+    - **Shared**:  Shared across processes.
- - Proper API use requires handles to be "attached" and "detatched".
-   Handle users must attach successfully before use, and must detach when done.
-Scope/user limits are enforced only during attachment
+ -

 ## Undecided Design Choices

- - Scope of objects integrated as handles (ie. should users be able to implement/"install" their own object types that can then be used as handles?
-If so, how?)
- - WIP
+ -